07961 370 713

 I directed this 30’ comedy pilot about a widower with young children who takes on the mothers’ mafia at his kids’ school.
 Starring Justin Edwards (The Thick of It, In the Loop).

-AMERICA - THE STORY OF US, NUTOPIA FOR HISTORY CHANNEL – EMMY NOMINATED
+AMERICA - THE STORY OF US, NUTOPIA FOR HISTORY CHANNEL – 4 TIMES EMMY NOMINATED

 Landmark drama documentary series introduced by Barack Obama, tracing the history of America from Jamestown to 1945.
 The film which I wrote and directed about slavery and the run up to the civil war was nominated for four International Emmys and a NAACP drama award.
 Filmed in South Africa.